Step-by-Step guide#

 sudo systemctl enable elasticsearch

-For standalone production and test servers, we recommends using local filesystem.
-If you think about building a cluster with TheHive, you have several possible solutions: using NFS or S3 services; see the related guide for more details and an example with MinIO servers.
+For standalone production and test servers, we recommend using the local filesystem.
+However, if you are considering building a cluster with TheHive, there are several possible solutions available, including NFS or S3 services.
+For further details and an example involving MinIO servers, please refer to the related guide.

 sudo mkdir -p /opt/thp/thehive/files